+Table 1-5 Facilities with/Varying Designations

-Possible Designations Facilities MC LSP w/MC Utilities/ Systems Redundancies LSP Notes Ambulatory Surgery Center (ASC) х х х Default designation is MC.
+Facilities Critical Essential Ancillary Notes Ambulatory Surgery Center (ASC) Х х Х Default designation is Critical.
 Request to lower the designation can be submitted for review/approval when there is identified alternate VA site of care.
-Auditorium X x Default designation is LSP.
-Follow Designation of the primary facility that it supports up to LSP w/Utility/System Redundancy.
-When the auditorium/facility, with public assembly as primary occupancy and with an occupant load greater than 300, upgrade to LSP w/MC Utilities/Systems Redundancies.
-Biomedical Eng. (equip. & wheelchair repair) х х Default designation is LSP.
-Follow Designation of the facility that it supports, up to LSP w/MC Utilities/Systems Redundancies.
-Canteen-Cafeteria - х х Default designation is LSP.
-Follow Designation of the facility that it supports, up to LSP w/MC Utilities/Systems Redundancies.

-Possible Designations Facilities MC LSP w/MC Utilities/ Systems Redundancies dSJ Notes Central Energy/Utility Plant (including chiller and boiler plants) х Х х To be designed to the same level as the highest buildings the Plant serves Connecting corridor concourses and bridges Х X Х Designation and requirements to be determined by the AHJ on a case-by- case basis.
-[Considerations include but not limited to: exemption from requirements of chapters 3, 6, and 7 when they are not the main entrance or required exit for the connected buildings; follow MC requirements if critical utilities are located inside along the corridor/bridge.]
-Consolidated Mail-Out Pharmacy (CMOP) х х Default designation is LSP w/MC Utilities/Systems Redundancies.
-Designation can be upgraded to MC when the need arises.
+Facilities Critical Essential Ancillary Notes Auditorium - Х Х Default designation is Ancillary.
+Follow Designation of the primary facility that it supports up to Essential.
+When the auditorium/facility, with public assembly as primary occupancy and with an occupant load greater than 300, upgrade to Essential.
+Biomedical Eng. (equip. & wheelchair repair) - х х Default designation is Ancillary.
+Follow Designation of the facility that it supports, up to Essential.
+Central Energy/Utility Plant (including chiller and boiler plants) Х Х х Follow designation of the highest level of a supported entity on the campus.
+Connecting corridor concourses and bridges х Х X Designation and requirements to be determined per section 1.3 on a case- by-case basis.
+[Considerations include exemption from requirements of chapters 3, 6, and 7 when they are not the main entrance or required exit for the connected buildings; follow Critical requirements if critical utilities are located inside along the corridor/bridge.]

+Facilities Critical Essential Ancillary Notes Consolidated Mail-Out Pharmacy (CMOP) х X - Default designation is Essential.
+Facility must conduct a risk assessment and consider upgrading to Critical based on factors such as regional workload, likelihood of natural disasters/hazards, and system resiliency in case of interruption.
 There are a limited number of CMOPs that cannot be duplicated for handling of controlled substances.
-Emergency Generator х х х To be designed to the same level as the highest buildings the Generator serves

-Possible Designations Facilities MC LSP w/MC Utilities/ Systems Redundancies dSJ Notes Laundry - x x Default designation is LSP.
-Consider upgrading to LSP w/MC Utilities/Systems Redundancies based on factors such as regional workload, likelihood of natural disasters/hazards, and community availability of laundry services.
+Emergency Generator х Х х Follow designation of the highest level of a supported entity on the campus.
+Imaging Service х х х Follow designation of the highest level of a supported entity on the campus.
+Laundry - Х х Default designation is Ancillary.
+Facility must conduct a risk assessment and consider upgrading to Essential based on factors such as regional workload, likelihood of natural disasters/hazards, and community availability of laundry services.
 Such upgrade can be determined at the VAMC & VISN level without additional approval from VHA- VACO or CFM.
-Medical Equipment Storage х Х х To be designed to the same level as the highest buildings the Medical Equipment Storage serves Medical Gas Storage x х х To be designed to the same level as the highest buildings the Medical Gas Storage serves Medical Records Storage Х X Х Medical Records Storage areas that are not standalone central storage facilities shall match the building designation of the most critical function of the building they are within.
-OIT - Campus Support Center (CSC) x х Follow designation of the highest level of a supported entity on the campus.

-Possible Designations Facilities MC LSP w/MC Utilities/ Systems Redundancies dSJ Notes OIT - Mission Support Center (MSC) х х - Default designation is LSP w/MC Utilities/Systems Redundancies.
-To be elevated to MC when supporting mission-critical production environment that directly supports patient care.
-Outpatient Care (including Ambulatory Care, OPC, CBOC, HCC, multi- specialty, primary care, etc.) x X x Default designation is LSP.
-Refer to the list of VHA Strategic Planning Categories (Table 1-7) for determination of Designation.
+Facilities Critical Essential Ancillary Notes Medical Equipment Storage х х Х Follow designation of the highest level of a supported entity on the campus.
+Medical Gas Storage х х х Follow designation of the highest level of a supported entity on the campus.
+Medical Records Storage X Х Х Medical Records Storage areas that are not standalone central storage facilities shall match the building designation of the most critical function of the building they are within.
+OIT - Campus Support Center (CSC) х х - Follow designation of the highest level of a supported entity on the campus.
+OIT - Mission Support Center (MSC) х х Default designation is Essential.
+To be elevated to Critical when supporting mission-critical production environment that directly supports patient care.
+Outpatient Care (including Ambulatory Care, OPC, CBOC, HCC, multi-specialty, primary care, etc.) Х Х Х Default designation is Ancillary.
+Refer to the list of VHA Strategic Planning Categories (Table 1-6) for determination of Designation.
 If the designation is raised due to services provided, request to lower the designation can be submitted for review/approval when there is identified alternate VA site of care.
-Rehabilitation Medicine - Inpatient (Blind, PT/OT) х х - To be designed to the same level as the highest building the facility serves (e.g., hospital, CLC, etc.) Spinal Cord Injury/Disorders Center (SCID Center) - inpatient х х - To be designed to MC level for Acute and LSP w/MC Utilities/Systems Redundancies for long-term.
-To be designed to the same level as the highest building the facility serves (e.g., acute, CLC, etc.) Sterile Processing Service х х х To be designed to the same level as the highest buildings the Sterile Processing Service serves